soudersmax/MechaCar_Statistical_Analysis/README.md

+##### Concluding Notes

+This design is by no means conclusive.
+There are certainly opportunities to do ANOVA testing, as well as to collect additional categorical/frequency data to use with a chi-squared test.
+Additionally, because this design doesn't address the data collection means, it doesn't account for bias in reporting.
+I think it could also be interesting to compare the effects of additional features of each car (ie: back-up camera, sound system, etc) and the cost both popularity and market saturation.

-[^1]: Note: I would normally test for normality before doing a number of tests based on normal assumptions.
+[^1]: Note: I would usually test for normality before doing a number of tests based on normal assumptions.
 However, I was following the structure of an exercise, assuming that the dataset provided would be a good fit for the tests required.
 Additionally, the new study design does not address these concerns, but does attempt to avoid them by gathering new data.